 Integrity of Data

-Using the scrubbed dataset we have constructed, we are able to conduct a wide range of analyses depending on the specific questions at issue.
-For example, we can perform quantitative analyses to:
+Using the scrubbed dataset we construct, we are able to conduct a wide range of analyses depending on the specific questions at issue.
+Depending on the specifics of the case, we regularly identify tens or even hundreds of thousands of relevant posts.
+Some examples of quantitative analyses we can perform include:

 - Determine how often consumers talk about an at-issue trademark or trade dress element